ubco-cmps/data301_course/about/syllabus.md

 <iframe class="responsive-iframe" src="https://www.youtube-nocookie.com/embed/3ooRuvrPQsU" frameborder="0" allow="accelerometer; autoplay="0"; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+You can [download Discord for free on desktop here](https://discord.com/download), or through the [Google Play store](https://play.google.com/store/apps/details?id=com.discord) or [Apple App Store](https://apps.apple.com/us/app/discord/id985746746) on mobile and tablets.

-Again, please note signing up for the Discord server is **completely optional**, and is an experiment we are trying to help maintain human interactions during online learning. -->
+Again, please note signing up for the Discord server is **completely optional**, and is an experiment we are trying to help maintain human interactions during online learning.

 ## What should I think about if I'm considering withdrawing from the course?